Technical Overview

 Definition

-A system that performs a full procurement analysis autonomously, against a documented cadence, with human-reviewable output.
+A system that performs a full analysis autonomously across a defined domain, against a documented cadence, with human-reviewable output.

-Most AI products in the procurement market today are reactive.
-A buyer types a prompt, the tool returns a generic answer.
+Most AI products in the market today are reactive.
+A user types a prompt, the tool returns a generic answer.
 Chatbots wait for input.
 Copilots suggest completions.
 They are assistants that respond when prompted.

-Agentic procurement is different.
-A specialist agent operates within defined polling and scoring schedules, produces outputs on a documented cadence, and logs every action for audit.
+Agentic operating intelligence is different.
+Specialist agents operate within defined polling and scoring schedules, produce outputs on a documented cadence, and log every action.
 The sanctions agent re-checks designations on every revision.
-The commodity agent re-prices on every market tick.
-The FX agent recomputes exposure on every ECB update.
+The tender-match agent re-scores notices on every publication tick.
+The CVE agent re-prioritises against the operator footprint on every new exploitability signal.
+The clause agent re-runs the playbook comparison every time the operator updates it.

-The distinction matters because procurement decisions require continuous awareness of sanctions updates, FX movement, commodity prices, carbon factors, and supplier status.
-A question-answering interface is insufficient — the data changes between questions, and the audit trail depends on recording every intermediate state.
+The distinction matters because operating decisions — across procurement, finance, security, and legal — require continuous awareness of changing inputs.
+A question-answering interface is insufficient: the data changes between questions, and the audit trail depends on recording every intermediate state.

 Comparison